clearent/ClearentIdtechIOSFramework/README.md

 # IDTech iOS Framework :iphone: :credit_card:

+## Overview (See [Clearent IDTech iOS Demo](https://github.com/clearent/IDTech_VP3300_Demo) for more details)

-Our iOS Framework works with the IDTech framework allowing you to handle credit card data form an IDTech VIVOpay reader (VP3300).
+Our iOS Framework works with the IDTech framework allowing you to handle credit card data from an IDTech VIVOpay reader (VP3300).
 The audio jack and bluetooth versions are supported.

+The design is similar to the IDTech design so you can reference IDTech's documentation.
+The big difference is the methods exposed by the IDTech framework's delegate that would return credit card data to you is now handled by the Clearent framework.
+The Clearent solution implements the emvTransactionData and swipeMSRData IDTech methods on your behalf.
+Instead of working directly with the card data, the card data is sent to Clearent.
+Clearent will issue a 'Transaction Token' (aka, JWT) for each card read.
+The Transaction Token is sent back thru the delagate, allowing you to present it when you want to run a sale (using a Clearent endpoint (/rest/v2/mobile/transactions/sale).

 Visit the [Clearent Mobile API Docs](http://api.clearent.com/swagger.html#!/Quest_API_Integration/Mobile_Transactions_using_SDKs) to see how to run a mobile sale using our Rest endpoints.